 Overhead view of loaded potato skins on parchment-lined baking sheet

-My version of loaded potato skins has a Tex-Mex twist, but you can customize them however you like!
+My version of loaded potato skins has a Tex-Mex twist with black beans, but you can customize them however you like!
 Here are some ideas for other flavor combinations:

 • Classic – Omit the black beans and veggies and go with a simple vegan cheddar and sour cream filling.
 Once they’re done baking, top them with coconut bacon or tempeh bacon, extra sour cream, and sliced green onions or chives.